 The Australian Government's Workplace Gender Equality Agency periodically releases statistics with regard to the gender composition of the Australian workforce by industry.
-With reference to its latest data, Pancontinental far exceeds the industry average of 18% of women.
+With reference to its latest data, Pancontinental far exceeds the industry average of 19% of women.
+The Company believes that there are benefits to addressing diversity, equity and inclusion.